grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Labels to fields

-This transform can transform time series results that include labels or tags to a table structure where each label becomes it's own field.
+This transformation changes time series results that include labels or tags into to a table structure where each label becomes its own field.

 Given a query result of two time series: